HAAVVIIKK/HAAVVIIKK/README.md

 hey did i mention that im not mentally stable and u int at ur own risk

-don't bother sending me threats and shit, i dont give a fuck about them anymore. lmao imagine sending threats to a child on the internet anyway
+don't bother sending me threats and shit, i dont give a fuck about them anymore. lmao imagine sending threats to people on the internet anyway